-This is the ninth consecutive year PrincetonReview.com has recognized TTU in the rankings.
+- PrincetonReview.com named TTU "Best in the Southeast" in 2012, the ninth consecutive year PrincetonReview.com recognized TTU in the rankings.
 To qualify for inclusion, each school must meet standards for academic excellence and allow its students to participate in anonymous surveys to provide opinion-driven profiles.
-Of 17 Tennessee schools listed, TTU remains one of only five public universities to earn the designation.

 - TTU’s University Service Center recorded 2,816 students engaged in community service or academic service learning in the 2009-10 academic year.
 Those students logged almost 13,000 hours in volunteer work.